jenmlucas/weather-dashboard/README.md

 # WeatherDashboard

 ## Description
-HTML
-• Used to create elements for each section, such as Search for a City, Showing Weather for, Saved Searches, and the Five Day Forecast.
-• Optimized code by using Bootstrap classes to be able to organize the content with the html file.

-CSS
-• Used Bootstrap to customize buttons, dates and icons.

-Javascript
-• Created an interactive weather dashboard where you can enter a city name and get the current weather display plus an additional 5 day forecast.
-All searches also saved in localStorage.
-• UV index presented with a color that indicates whether the conditions are favorable, moderate, or severe.
+Weather Dashboard is an interactive weather app that allows you to enter in your city name, to display the current weather along with an additional 5 day forecast.
+Every search is then saved in local storage making it easy to switch back and forth from your favorite cities.
+The UV index is also presented with a color that indicates whether the conditions are favorable, moderate, or severe.
-• Made the code easier to read by using some shorthand syntax.

 ## Production Website

 [Weather Dashboard](https://jenmlucas.github.io/weather-dashboard/ "Weather Dashboard")